FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.rst

 When building a single application that should handle forms both via HTML forms as well as via a REST API, one runs into a problem with CSRF token validation.
-In most cases it is necessary to enable them for HTML forms, but it makes no sense to use them for a REST API.
+In most cases, it is necessary to enable them for HTML forms, but it makes no sense to use them for a REST API.
 For this reason there is a form extension to disable CSRF validation for users with a specific role.
 This of course requires that REST API users authenticate themselves and get a special role assigned.